 Governor Abbott Establishes Statewide Face Covering Requirement

 Governor Greg Abbott issued an Executive Order on July 2, 2020 requiring all Texans to wear a face covering over the nose and mouth in public spaces in counties with 20 or more positive COVID-19 cases, with few exceptions.
-The Governor also issued a proclamation giving mayors and county judges the ability to impose restrictions on some outdoor gatherings of more than 10 people, and making it mandatory that, with certain exceptions, people cannot be in groups larger than 10 and must maintain six feet of social distancing from others.
+The Governor also issued a proclamation giving mayors and county judges the ability to impose restrictions on some outdoor gatherings of more than 10 people.

 • Children younger than 10 years old

 • People with a medical condition or disability that prevents wearing a face covering

 • While seated at a restaurant or consuming food or drink

 • While (a) exercising or engaging in physical activity outdoors and (b) maintaining a safe distance from other people

 • While the person is driving alone or with passengers who are part of the same household as the driver

 • While obtaining a service that requires temporary removal of the face covering for security surveillance, screening, or a need for specific access to the face, such as while visiting a bank or while obtaining a personal care service involving the face.
 In such instances, face masks should be removed temporarily and only to the extent necessary.